Alabama Expungement Frequently Asked Questions

 If I Do Not Live in Alabama, Can You Represent Me In Seeking To Expunge An Arrest From Alabama?

-A lawyer licensed in Alabama can assist you in seeking an expungement of your arrest record from an arrest that took place in Alabama.
+Yes, a lawyer licensed in Alabama can assist you in seeking an expungement of your arrest record from an arrest that took place in Alabama.